cutsea110/ifl/MEMO.md

 * alternatives (as compileD)
 D[alts] p : compile the code for the alternatives in a `case` expression.

-* alternative (as compileA which is actually argument of above compileAlts) A[alt] p : compile the code for an alternative in a `case` expression.
+* alternative (as compileA which is actually argument of above compileD) A[alt] p : compile the code for an alternative in a `case` expression.